Epitome87/Javascript-Bootcamp-Journey/README.md

 app.use(authRouter);
 ```

-This is essentially a convention to create "Sub" routers in other files, and hook them up as middelware to our express app.
+This is essentially a convention to create "Sub" routers in other files, and hook them up as middlware to our express app.

 ### HTML Templating Functions